nushell/nushell.github.io/commands/docs/math_sum.md

 title: math sum
 categories: |
   math
-version: 0.76.0
+version: 0.76.1
 math: |
-  Returns the sum of a list of numbers or of each column in a table
+  Returns the sum of a list of numbers or of each column in a table.
 usage: |
-  Returns the sum of a list of numbers or of each column in a table
+  Returns the sum of a list of numbers or of each column in a table.
 ---

 # <code>{{ $frontmatter.title }}</code> for math